P2PSP/core/doc/DBS/README.md

 		receive.

-	3. In order to minimize the number of loss reports (see the rule **Chunk-tracking**, in [LRS](../LRS/README.md)) in the team, the monitor peers are the only entities allowed to complain to the splitter about lost chunks.
+	3. In order to minimize the number of loss reports (see the rule **Loss-report messages generation**, in [LRS](../LRS/README.md)) in the team, the monitor peers are the only entities allowed to complain to the splitter about lost chunks.

 7.  **Peer departure:** Peers are required to send a [goodbye] message to the splitter and the rest of peers of the team when they